Available in Classic and VPC

 - Improvement in comprehension and usage methods for SourceCommit

-- SourceCommit API guide: how to use API for SourceCommit developers
+- SourceCommit API guide: API use methods for SourceCommit developers.

-- Ncloud user environment guide: a guide on the VPC environment and supported functions
+- Ncloud user environment guide: A guide to VPC environment and supported features.

-- Developer Tools service practice examples: introduction to practice examples of 4 Developer Tools service applications (SourceCommit, SourceBuild, SourceDeploy, and SourcePipeline) provided by NAVER Cloud Platform
+- Developer Tools service practice examples: Practice examples of 4 Developer Tools service applications (SourceCommit, SourceBuild, SourceDeploy, and SourcePipeline) provided by NAVER Cloud Platform.

-- Introduction to pricing, characteristics, and detailed functions: summary of detailed features, characteristics, and pricing system of SourceCommit
+- Pricing information, characteristics, and detailed features: Summary of detailed features, characteristics, and pricing system of SourceCommit.

-- Latest service news: the latest news on SourceCommit
+- Latest announcements: The latest news on SourceCommit.

-- Contact us: send direct inquiries in case of any unresolved questions that aren't answered by the user guide
+- Contact Support: Submit direct inquiries in case of any unresolved questions that are not answered by the user guide.

 - User guides for integrated services that can be used together with SourceCommit

-- SourceBuild user guide: how to use SourceBuild, a repository service for saving pre-build source codes
+- SourceBuild user guide: How to use SourceBuild, a repository service for saving source codes before build.

-- Sub Account user guide: how to use Sub Account, which aids in the management of SourceCommit and its administration managing permissions
+- Sub Account user guide: How to use Sub Account, which aids in the management of SourceCommit and its administration permissions.

-You can have your questions answered quickly by referring to the answers in the FAQs before reading the user guide.
-If you cannot find the answer to your question in the following FAQs, search the user guide for what you want to know.
+You can have your questions answered quickly by referring to the answers in the FAQs before reading the user guides.
+If you cannot find the answer to your question in the following FAQs, search the user guides for what you want to know.

 Q. I want to know how to use SourceCommit.